 It was just a wine fridge that worked using a thermoelectric system, which performs best in homes that are not kept much warmer than 24°C (75°F).
 Unfortunately, my home get well about that, that the temperature of this unit would drift at least 10°C above what I had it set at.
 This was not satisfactory for cheese making, and some cheeses even started to weep oil.

 So I had to place the two cheeses I made in early December into the normal kitchen fridge, until I saved up for a replacement.

 Thankfully, that day was today.
-Last week I purchased a small bar fridge for a couple of hundred dollars, and found a suitable external thermostat on eBay for A$20.
+Last week I purchased a small bar fridge for a couple of hundred dollars, and found a suitable external thermostat for A$21.

 The fridge has three racks inside and room for about 30 wheels of cheese.
 More than enough, I think.

 The thermostat is very basic.
 Plug it into a power socket, then plug in the fridge.
 Set it to cool by holding in the centre button for 4 seconds, then set your desired temperature with the SET button.
 Pretty simple, although I have noticed that it sits about 1°C below its setting.

 This shot shows the probe, which is the grey cable with a white probe on the end to the left.
 I placed my normal hygrometer next to it to check if it was reading true.
 This the display was still cooling down at the time.
 I have just dangled the sensor probe through the fridge seal and tied gently to the middle rack.
 Nothing too technical like drilling holes through the side of the fridge.
 I wanted to keep it simple.

 This method does not seem to be affecting the temperature, as it is sitting at a comfortable 13°C now, and has been for the last hour with the fridge turned off.

 Once the temperature had stabilised, I placed the two cheeses, a Romano Pepato and a Cotswold, that I had stored in the kitchen fridge.